Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers

 \subsubsection{Neural Network Architecture}

 A fully connected feed-forward neural network (FNN) is employed to approximate the velocity and pressure fields within the cavity, as schematically illustrated in Fig.~\ref{fig:nn_architecture}.
 The network takes three input features: the spatial coordinates $(x,y)$ and the Reynolds number $(\mathrm{Re})$.
+The network outputs the two velocity components $(u,v)$ and the pressure field $p$.
 Treating the Reynolds number as an explicit input parameter enables parametric generalization, allowing the network to learn a continuous solution manifold spanning multiple flow regimes.
 As shown in the figure, this parametric formulation allows a single neural network to represent solutions corresponding to different Reynolds numbers.
 Such parameterized PINN approaches have been shown to be effective for solving families of partial differential equations with shared physical structure and for enabling predictive capability beyond fixed boundary conditions~\cite{Sun2020,Meng2020,Clements2025}.

 To ensure numerical stability and efficient learning, the Reynolds number input is transformed using a logarithmic mapping and subsequently normalized, as indicated in the input layer of Fig.~\ref{fig:nn_architecture}.
 This logarithmic transformation compresses the wide dynamic range of Reynolds numbers and prevents it from dominating the spatial inputs.
 Moreover, this choice is particularly well suited to the hyperbolic tangent ($\tanh$) activation function employed in the hidden layers.
 Since $\tanh$ exhibits its highest sensitivity and gradient magnitude near zero and rapidly saturates for large input values, centering the log-transformed Reynolds number around zero ensures that the activations remain within the linear regime of $\tanh$, thereby mitigating vanishing-gradient issues and improving convergence during training.